christianjann/gpui-archviz/README.md

 ## Usage

-1. Edit the KDL model in the left panel
+1. Edit the KDL model in the left panel to see graph updates
-2. The graph visualization updates in the right panel
+2. Click graph nodes to select and center the corresponding text range
+3. Move the cursor in the text editor to highlight the associated graph node
-3. Use the controls:
+4. Use the controls:
    - **Zoom**: `+`/`-` buttons or mouse wheel
    - **Pan**: Middle mouse button drag or scroll
    - **Fit**: Click "Fit" to fit all nodes in view